Common Cedar Shake Roof Problems in Minnesota & How to Manage Them

 Ice dams, another winter hazard, add to the problem.
 When the lower edges of a roof remain colder than the upper sections, melting snow refreezes at the eaves.
 This causes water to back up beneath the cedar shakes, saturating the wood and increasing the likelihood of rot, mold, and interior water damage.
 Prolonged exposure to these freeze-thaw cycles weakens the fasteners and shortens the lifespan of the entire roofing system.

-Even high-quality installations like those performed by experienced contractors must be monitored seasonally.
-When working with cedar shake roofing, homeowners must regularly inspect and maintain their roof during and after snowfall to avoid cumulative stress that leads to premature failures.
+Even high-quality installations, such as those performed by experienced contractors, require seasonal monitoring.
+When working with cedar shake roofing, homeowners must regularly inspect and maintain their roof during and after snowfall to prevent cumulative stress that can lead to premature failures.

 Common Pests That Threaten Cedar Shake Roofs and How to Prevent Them

 Prevention begins with proper installation and maintenance.
-Ensuring cedar shakes are treated with insect-repellent preservatives and maintaining dry roof conditions can significantly reduce infestations.
+Ensuring cedar shakes are treated with insect-repellent preservatives and maintaining dry roof conditions can significantly reduce the likelihood of infestations.
 Trimming overhanging tree branches removes easy access for climbing pests.
-Periodic inspections help detect early signs of pest activity, such as boreholes, sawdust, or damaged shakes.
+Periodic inspections help detect early signs of pest activity, such as bore holes, sawdust, or damaged shingles.
 Immediate action is crucial, as delayed mitigation can lead to structural damage requiring full section replacements.

 Reliable residential roofing contractors understand the local pest landscape and use best practices in both material treatment and design layout to minimize pest attraction.
-Addressing small vulnerabilities early keeps your roof structurally sound and pest-free over the long term.
+Addressing small vulnerabilities early helps keep your roof structurally sound and pest-free in the long term.

 How Moisture Build-Up Leads to Rot in Cedar Shake Roofing Systems